soundpress/RulesOfNYC/docs/c31/index.rst

    (4) The age of the case and the number of adjournments previously granted;

-   (5) Whether the party requesting the adjournment had the opportunity to prepare for the scheduled hearing;
+   (5) Whether the party requesting the adjournment had a reasonable opportunity to prepare for the scheduled hearing;

    (6) Whether the need for the adjournment is due to facts that are beyond the requesting party's control;